PureStorage-OpenConnect/openstack-docs/source/appendices/section_support.rst

 =======

-Support provides support for OpenStack connections with FlashArray backends via the standard Pure Storage support channels by either calling +1-650-729-4088 (Global Toll Number), or going to https://support.purestorage.com/Pure1/Support for regional support numbers, or by submitting a support request via email to email:support@purestorage.com
+Support provides support for OpenStack connections with FlashArray backends via the standard Everpure support channels by either calling +1-650-729-4088 (Global Toll Number), or going to https://support.purestorage.com/Pure1/Support for regional support numbers, or by submitting a support request via email to email:support@purestorage.com